-After the fall of Communism, the international world order transformed into a unipolar system, with the U.S. as the ‘world’s remaining superpower’.
-The U.S. preserved its military dominance,

-The rise of a multipolar world and Asia’s growing importance
+After the fall of Communism, the international world order transformed into a unipolar system with the U.S. as the ‘world’s remaining superpower’.
+The U.S. preserved its military dominance and for most of the second half of the twentieth century the U.S. national economy was the largest in terms of gross domestic product (GDP).
+But Yet, above all else, the U.S. was perceived by the West as a moral leader[editor note: In what sense?].
+John J. Mearsheimer stated that the Europeans ‘had accepted the idea that the United States has a moral and strategic responsibility to run the world.’
+The Europeans worked together with the U.S. to promote the liberal world and,' - according to Mearsheimer, - Europe would become ‘America’s junior partner as they worked together to spread liberal democracy into conflict ridden regions like Central Asia and the Middle East.’

-Countries that are often mentioned as upcoming poles are Brazil, Russia, India and China (the BRIC countries).
-In 2008, an economic crisis severely affected the American economy and was subsequently manifested in the U.S. housing sector.
-As a result of the worldwide economic interdependence, the economic crisis rapidly spread out to other countries.
-However, the economies of the BRIC countries were less affected by the economic crisis and could therefore continue to grow.

-In particular, Asia has experienced a period of rapid development In particular, Asia has experienced a period of rapid development.
-It has grown in international importance as a result of its magnitude, its increasing population, and its economic growth.
-According to the IMF, Asia experienced the strongest worldwide economic growth in 2012.
-It predicts that this growth will continue in 2013, and it is expected that Asian internal demand will increase as a result of the improving labour markets.
+In the 21st Century , it seems that the unipolar momentum of the U.S. is in decline, and new poles centers of power are emerging.
+New developments are challenging the liberal rules-based international order, such as the rise of these new powers:, the global financial and economic criseis, terrorism, climate change, and food and energy security.
+Mariò Telo states that the emerging multipolar world has a heterogeneous character and that ‘classical balance of power logic does not work because of the diverse and changing nature of each participating power.’

+However, as a result of the current global financial crisis, isolationist tendencies seem to be growing in Europe and the U.S. There is a risk that both parties will become self-absorbed and take the transatlantic partnership for granted.
+In order to cope with these new realities, it is important that both actors make use of the opportunity to work on a clear strategic vision for these challenges ahead.

+powers that None the less

+In particular, Asia has experienced a period of rapid development,ing

-Asian economic growth has also le Asian economic growth has also led to an increase in Asian energy demands.
+Asian economic growth has also lead to an increase in Asian energy demands.
 The International Energy Agency (IEA) stated that the global energy demand will experience an increase in demand of 35% in the period up to 2035, mostly as a result of the growing energy demands in China, India and the Middle East.
-Asia will be confronted with fast growing energy demandsd to an increase in Asian energy demands.
-The International Energy Agency (IEA) stated that the global energy demand will experience an increase in demand of 35% in the period up to 2035, mostly as a result of the growing energy demands in China, India and the Middle East.
-Asia will be confronted with fast growing energy demands, which makes Asia an important continent.

-However, there are also challenges ahead.
-Asia risks the danger of instability, because of looming territorial and maritime disputes.
-Economic growth also has its downside, because inequality, corruption, domestic discontent and environmental degradation are becoming issues of increased importance in Asia.
+Asia will be confronted with fast growing energy demands making

+Challenges lieas due to as social become

 The next sections will provide more detailed information about China, South Korea, India and Japan.
-After the U.S. and the EU, China, India and Japan are respectively the third, fourth and fifth largest economies worldwide in terms of GDP,The next sections will provide more detailed information about China, South Korea, India and Japan.
 After the U.S. and the EU, China, India and Japan are respectively the third, fourth and fifth largest economies worldwide in terms of GDP, and South Korea is also experiencing a rapid economic growth.
 These four Asian countries are considered to be the Asian strategic partnerships of the European Union (EU), as will be discussed in Chapter 4.
+[Editor note: this is unnecessary, if you can't say this as a simple introduction to the section, then skip it altogether. ]

+1.2.1.
+China